blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_07_elm_website.md

 This means that we can currently have 3 "types" of pages. `Home` and `AllPosts` are pretty self explanatory, correspond to a unique page.
 The `Post` page type corresponds to blog post pages, of which there are many, and so information on the specific post is also required.

-You can handle the unique pages using just the navigation module, by pattern matching a hash in a url, as outlined in [this article](https://medium.com/@nithstong/spa-simple-with-elm-navigation-630bdfdbef94#.om47asuv1), by Pablo Fernández.
+You can handle the unique pages using just the navigation module, by pattern matching a hash in a url, as outlined in [this article](https://medium.com/@nithstong/spa-simple-with-elm-navigation-630bdfdbef94#.om47asuv1) by Pablo Fernández.
 However, you need more information for the post pages, so you can get the correct post.
 This can be extracted from the URL using the [`url-parser` module](http://package.elm-lang.org/packages/evancz/url-parser/2.0.1/).

-To parse a URL, you need a `Msg` to handle the change, which takes a `Navigation.Location` as an input:
+To parse a URL, you need a `Msg` to handle the change in URL, which takes a `Navigation.Location` as an input:

 ```Elm
 type Msg
     = UrlChange Navigation.Location
 ```

-The `Navigation.Location` record which has the following type annotation:
+The `Navigation.Location` record has the following type annotation:

 ```Elm
 type alias Location =